What's in YOUR wallet?: Cashing in

-Of course, the million-dollar question is whether real people actually use any of these spending strategies.
-To what extent is the pennies-first big spender more realistic than the big spender?
-How many coins is an actual person expected to have?
-Then again, maybe nowadays everyone uses a credit card.
+Of course, the million-dollar question is whether typical people use any of these spending strategies.
+How many coins is an actual person expected to carry?
+Does a typical person have a consistent spending strategy, or does their behavior depend more on how much of a rush they're in?
+If some people do use a consistent strategy, to what extent is the pennies-first big spender more realistic than the big spender?
+On second thought, maybe it's just easier to use your credit card.